skippy/docker-repo/elasticsearch/README.md

 Summary
 -------

 The base ElasticSearch container works quite well!
 This just adds some helpful plugins.
-The real fun stuff is around the ElasticSearch cluster self-registering.
+The real fun stuff is around the ElasticSearch cluster self-registering, which you can see with the included [Fleet configuration files](https://github.com/skippy/docker-repo/blob/master/elasticsearch/fleet/README.md)

 **[Details & Gotchas](#details)** are listed below.